 - Video: This course pays special attention to the value of YouTube for content creators, including how to produce and craft engaging videos.
 Audiences, ad types, and targeting are also key focus areas.

 - Measurement: This course helps users understand how to measure the effectiveness of their Google campaigns, how to set measurable goals, and how to demonstrate success in your marketing objectives.

 - Apps: This course is designed to help users create and manage app campaigns that drive specific business goals by mastering the fundamentals and advanced optimization strategies.

 - Shopping Ads: This course helps users set up and optimize their shopping campaigns to maximize conversions and reach while also tracking ROI.

-What’s New for the 2021 Google Ads Exam?
+What’s ON THE Google Ads Exam?

-For 2021, the Google Ads certification exams focus heavily on:
+The most recent Google Ads certification exams focus heavily on:

 - The Performance Planner tool

 - Audience types (Affinity, Custom Affinity, In-Market, Similar Audiences)

 - Ad types across all platforms, but especially for Display and Video